Statement of the week: Thais cannot handle money

 I agree with Gringo for the most part, they have a hard time dealing with money, they have a bit about it, this seems to hurt them and they start buying or investing in things they "really" need.

-See a lot of new cars and sometimes ask; do they need it? well, no, but easy when it's raining pffft, yes, it must be nonsense, but wake up!
+See a lot with new cars and sometimes ask; do they need them? well no, but easy when it rains pffft yes it will be nonsense story but wake up!

-I've only lived here for over 13 years and I don't even understand 1% of how Thais think, congratulations to you 😉
+Have only lived here for over 13 years, understand less than 1% of how the Thai thinks, you do well 😉

 Fortunately mine is different ………………..bahtjes are already gone before she has counted haha.